Four Wheels Two Wheels No Wheels

 # In The Driving Seat

 Take the wheel of a super-powered racing car during a dash around the tracks and feel your adrenaline levels rise as you hurtle towards the turns!
 Live the race like a competitor in the virtual reality simulator, take your place on the starting grid and grab pole position.
-This immersive experience is available in the Hôtel Hermitage Monte-Carlo’s Paddock Lounge and, for the first time this year, the Monte-Carlo Bay Hotel & Resort.
+Monte-Carlo Bay Hotel & Resort is offering an incredibly immersive experience with its Formula 1 simulator.

 # Cars Then Stars